 Physical Setup Tips

-Because the Pod does not store user credential information, unencrypted passwords, or users’ data that has been shared to the display, the physical Pods do not have to be located in secure locations.
+Because the Solstice Pod does not store user credential information, unencrypted passwords, or users’ data that has been shared to the Solstice display, Pods do not have to be located in secure locations.
 However, other considerations related to theft and environmental conditions should be considered.

-- Solstice supports plug-and-plug USB devices.
+- Solstice supports plug-and-play USB devices.
 Devices, such as room cameras, should be connected to the Pod via USB and must be in-room.
 View list of

 - Display monitors must be directly connected to a Solstice Pod through HDMI video cables to an HDMI port on the back of the Pod.

-- When connected to two display monitors, the Solstice Pod will send audio out over the inner HDMI 2 port.
+- When connected to two display monitors, the Solstice Pod will send audio out over the inner HDMI port (HDMI 2).
 However, when a media file is shared, both ports will send audio.

 - Select an appropriate physical mounting solution for the Pod that cannot be detached.
 Consider the use of mounting locks and/or hidden VESA mounting systems behind the display.
 Specific mounting orientation is not an important factor as the Pod is operational in any orientation.